Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 		- [ ] An override method
 		- [ ] An additional property
 		- [ ] A method for adopting a pet
-- Your Program class will house your `main` method, and be responsible for reading user input and writing output to the console.
+- Your Program class will house your `Main` method, and be responsible for reading user input and writing output to the console.

 ## Details